Skip to Main Content

 • Role Specific Responsibilities

-• Assist the Activity Director, when needed.
+• Assist the Activity Director when needed.

 • Organize/provide daily supervision and lifeguarding for free swim periods, section activities, WellFit classes, Aquaglide & Lilypad.